MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 > [!Note]
 >
-> * The partition count isn't changeable, so you should consider long-term scale when setting partition count.
+> * Dynamic additions of partitions after Event Hubs creation is available only in premium and dedicated tiers of Event Hubs.
+Consider the long-term scale when setting partition count.
 > * Consumer group *must* be unique per consumer.
 Create a consumer group dedicated to Azure Data Explorer connection.

 ### Send events